swethareddy23/Design-for-Library-Management-Database-System/README.md

 partial dependent on any single element of composite primary key.
 #### Third Normal Form (3NF)
-For the table to be in third normal form the non key attributes shouldn’t have the transitive dependency on the primary key.
+For the table to be in third normal form the non key attributes shouldn’t have the transitive dependency on the primary key.</br>

+All the tables are nomalised into the third normal form.